Every day’s a beach day

 With a tropical climate and over two thousand kilometres of crystalline Indian Ocean coastline, Mozambique has some serious, sun-kissed allure.
 Delight in some of the finest diving on the continent with pristine coral reefs and a kaleidoscope of marine life to discover.
 Remote archipelagos and palm-fringed beaches provide innumerable places to string a hammock.
 Beyond the beach you’ll find an exhilarating capital, rolling savannah, complete with the full compliment of African safari wildlife, and a fun and welcoming people.
 With several centuries of Portuguese rule still in evidence, a distinctly Mediterranean atmosphere and well-preserved colonial architecture add to Mozambique’s intriguing cultural mix.

-Top three things to do in Mozambique
+Top things to do in Mozambique

 There are many wonderful experiences to be had in this seaside nation.
 For further inspiration take a look at the trip ideas put together by our trusted local experts at the foot of this page, but in the meantime here are our top three things to do in Mozambique.